 You may be requested to write a brief article for the EAAFP newsletter.

-You are required to provide EAAFP with an electronic copy of your final report at the completion of your project,.
+You are required to provide EAAFP with an electronic copy of your final report at the completion of your project, as well as a copy of any publications that result from your grant.